HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/General Practitioner.md

 Welcome to the General Practitioner Interview Preparation !
 This resource is designed to help you ace your General Practitioner interviews with confidence.

+A General Practitioner (GP) plays a vital role in the field of healthcare and medicine.
+As the first point of contact for patients, GPs provide primary medical care to individuals of all ages and backgrounds.
+They are responsible for diagnosing and treating a wide range of health conditions, from common illnesses to chronic diseases.
+GPs also offer preventive care, including vaccinations and health screenings.
+They maintain comprehensive medical records, coordinate referrals to specialists when necessary, and provide ongoing care and support to their patients.
+General Practitioners are highly skilled professionals who combine medical expertise with empathy and compassion to deliver quality healthcare services to their communities.

 ## 🚀 Overview

 Whether you're a seasoned General Practitioner or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in General Practitioner interviews to help you prepare and succeed.